pcmichaud/micro/source/invest.rst

 which yields the solution :math:`\alpha^* = \frac{w}{2}`.
 While the expected return of the portfolio is :math:`\mu_r`, the standard deviation is now :math:`\frac{\sigma_r}{2}`.
 Since the returns are iid, the variance of the portfolio is reduced by diversification.
 When expected returns and standard deviations differ across assets, diversification benefits still occur but the optimal solution will be slightly more complicated.
 Returns may also be correlated.

-One of the most celebrated model of portfolio choice is the mean-variance model which highlights the return - risk tradeoff.
-Depsite its simplicity it is still one of the workhorse model of portfolio theory.
+One of the most celebrated models of portfolio choice is the mean-variance model which highlights the return - risk tradeoff.
+Depsite its simplicity it is still one of the workhorse models of portfolio theory.

 Consider :math:`K` risky assets and the return on each of these :math:`\tilde{r}_k` and a safe asset with return :math:`r_s`.
 The expected return of each is :math:`\mu_k` while the covariance between two assets :math:`(j,k)` is :math:`\omega_{i,j}`.
 The covariance matrix is :math:`\Omega`.
 Wealth is therefore given by